 - (1) In the conduct of audit work, holders of an audit qualification and firms holding an auditing certificate must supply the Association with all necessary information in accordance with, and to enable the Association to comply with any other obligations imposed upon it by regulations made under Sections 199 and 200 of the Companies Act 1990 of the Republic of Ireland.
-This requirement shall apply for the duration of time that an auditing certificate is held. - (2) In the case of holders of an investment business certificate (Ireland), firms must supply the Association with all necessary information and documents to enable the Association to comply with its obligations to the Bank and others in its capacity as an approved professional body.
+This requirement shall apply for the duration of time that an auditing certificate is held. - (2) In the case of holders of an investment business certificate (Ireland), firms must supply the Association with all necessary information and documents to enable the Association to comply with its obligations to the Financial Regulator and others in its capacity as an approved professional body.

 Members holding a practising certificate and/or an audit qualification and/or an investment business certificate (Ireland) and firms holding an auditing certificate shall be subject to monitoring by the Association in accordance with regulation 14 of the Global Practising Regulations.
-Firms holding an auditing certificate shall be subject to monitoring by the IAASA if they hold an appointment as auditor to a public interest entity.